 When was the last time you went and bought a car at the car dealership and that car dealer sat in front of you and said,

 “Do you have a car to trade in?”

 And almost all of us always say, yes, I want to trade it in.
 And we know when we’re selling them that car, we’re selling it at a discount.

 We know when we’re selling them that car, that we could go over to Craigslist and we could sell it for more money if we’re willing to list it on there, if we’re willing to do whatever repairs are needed so the person is going to take it and they’re not going to come back on you liability-wise, to answer the phone calls, to let people drive it, to do all the paperwork that’s involved with it.

 We choose to not do that and we choose to trade the vehicle in because of speed and convenience even though we know that we could sell it for more.

 So it’s the exact same thing for a house seller.

 The real estate investor is going to offer them a fair price.
-A seller’s not going to agree to a price that they don’t feel is fair.
+A seller won’t agree to a price they don’t feel is fair.
 Now it might be below what they could get on the market, but they’re agreeing to a price that they feel is fair in exchange for the speed and convenience and the service.

 20% of these are those types of sellers, which means, real estate investors, you’re throwing 80% of your leads away right now if you’re not a hybrid or if you’re not working heavily with a real estate agent.